Lyme Disease Recovery: Timeline, Challenges, and Long-Term Outlook

 What Recovery From Lyme Disease Means

-Recovery does not always mean rapid return to baseline.
-For many patients, it involves gradual improvement in function, resilience, and regulatory stability.
+Recovery does not always mean a rapid return to baseline.
+For many patients, it means gradual improvement in function, resilience, and physiologic stability.

 - Increasing physical tolerance